Dheuster/AFT-FO4Edition/readme.txt

           Follower Limit does not affect the maximum number of MANAGED NPCs, which remains hard coded at 32.
-A Managed NPC is any NPC that you are enhancing with AFT.
+A Managed NPC is any NPC that you are enhancing with AFT (think outfits and combat settings).

+		  Managed NPCs do not include NPCs who you turned into Settlers using AFT's Make Settler import command.

-     2) Chat Settings
+     2) Global Chat Settings

            ----------------------
            Global Chat Settings